 The main risk is where a party is selling a qualifying estate (i.e. a freehold or a leasehold granted for a term of more than seven years from grant) to an overseas entity (OE).
-However, given the reputational risks, sellers will also want to be mindful of the OE Register obligations whenever they are selling any interest in land to an OE.
+However, sellers will also want to be mindful of the OE Register obligations whenever they are selling any interest in land to an OE.